 Our sports massage & physiotherapy partner is Sundial Clinics, a chiropractic and physiotherapy clinic with two bases in Brighton – one on Queen’s Road close to Brighton train station and one in Kemp Town – plus one clinic in London.

-Brand-new for 2017, we will also have RockTape in race village on race day, providing taping services for any runners with last minute injury niggles.
+On race day we will also have RockTape in race village, providing taping services for any runners with last minute injury niggles.
 This will be a drop-in service, so remember to bring cash or card on race day if you’re keen.

 To help you prepare for the race and avoid injury Sundial have produced some useful videos on how to warm up effectively, use a foam roller and more:

 |Video: How to warm up

 Physio James Masterson from our sports therapy partner Sundial Clinics explains how to warm up effectively to prevent injury.

 |Video: How to use a foam roller

 Know how to use a foam roller properly?
 Physio James Masterson explains how to use a foam roller to self-treat your calfs, hamstrings, IT band and gluteal muscles.